dhirajskr/Minimal-Website-Template/README.md

 If you want to edit the stylesheet without SASS, just edit style.css in the stylesheets folder.

-But all you really need to do for yourself is to edit the content in index.html.
+Edit the content in index.html to personalize it for yourself!

 Check it out at www.mdao.site